i05nagai/memorandum/language/english_word.md

     * I do not accept your superficial apology
 * mammoth
 * quarrel
+    * They had a bitter quarrel about/over some money three years ago and they haven't spoken to eachother since
+    * what didyouquarrel about/over?
+    * She quarrelled with everyone in the village
 * assemble
+    * we assembled in the meeting room after lunch
+    * Within hours of the tragedy happening, an emergency rescue team had been assembled
+    * furniture that is easy to assemble
 * diverse
 * quote
 * evaporate